tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setSaveDisplayName name

 	Set the name that will show up in the save file list for newly saved files.
 Spaces should be replaced by underscores in the command, ex.: "Debug\_Stage\_1" becomes "Debug Stage 1" on the file select screen.

+* setStageTextId id

+	Set the special text id for text on this stage.
+See the chapter on the Battle Text Editor for more info on special text.

 * setEventWill event\_id amount